cmu-delphi/delphi-epidata/docs/api/covidcast-signals/indicator-combination.md

 ### Estimation

-Let $$x_{rs}(t)$$ denote the value of sensor $$s$$ on day $$t$$ in region $$r$$ (*not* necessarily mean centered).
+Let $$x_{rs}(t)$$ denote the value of sensor $$s$$ on day $$t$$ in region $$r$$ (*not* necessarily mean-centered).
 We aim to construct a single scalar latent variable each day for every region $$r$$, denoted by $$z_{r}(t)$$, that can simultaneously reconstruct all other reported sensors.
 We call this scalar summary the *combined* indicator signal.
 Below we describe the method used to